ArchanaDeviRamesh/ML-Classifiers/README.md

 * For analysing and comparing the performance, the evaluation metrices Accuracy, Precision, Recall and F1 were used.

+* Hyperparameter tuning was also done using GridSearch.

 * A performance analysis was also made using AUC-ROC curve.

+Results:

+* The classifier Decision Tree gave the best performance with 72.45%.